 Education: University of Athens, Faculty of Law (LL.B.
 1997); University of Essex, UK (LL.M. in EC Law, 2001); University of Athens, Faculty of Law, PHD Candidate (October 2004) on “Legal protection of software programs”.

 Prior work experience: Associate, Herbert Smith Law Firm, EU and Competition law group, Brussels, Belgium (September 2001 – July 2004); In-service traineeship (stage), European Commission, Directorate General for Competition, State Aids Unit (March 2001 – July 2001).

-Building on his academic background and extensive prior work experience, Christos Golfinopoulos specializes in the areas of EU and competition law, Vertical Agreements, IP and licensing, State aid and Public Procurement.
-He is also practicing extensively commercial/company law, contracts and tax law.
+Building on his academic background and extensive prior work experience, Christos Golfinopoulos specializes in the areas of Vertical Agreements, IP and Licensing, EU and Competition law.
+He is also practicing extensively Tax law, Commercial / Company law, Contracts and Personal Data-GDPR.